hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

 ```

 10b.
-If that messes up try the wizard
+If that messes up try the wizard.
+The problem is the path and pwd is the command that tells you the whole path

 ```
 tensorflowjs_wizard --dryrun